Before You Start: What You'll Need

 Manage the Transition

 Work with both old and new suppliers to ensure a smooth changeover.
-The new supplier will conduct a Site Survey and safety check and will take over the responsibility for the maintenance and safety of the tank upon transfer.
-This may involve infrastructure modifications or new metering systems.
-In the event that you run-out of LPG during the switching process, contact the new supplier immediately, as they may be able to provide an emergency delivery.
+The new supplier will conduct a site survey and safety check and will take over responsibility for the maintenance and safety of the tank upon transfer.
+In the event you run out of LPG during switching, contact the new supplier immediately — they may be able to provide an emergency delivery.

 Alternative Options if You Can't Switch